 The Biostatistics Graduate Certificate is awarded to those who have demonstrated specialized knowledge in a scientific field, but not to the level required by a postgraduate master’s degree.
 The certificate program requires individuals to acquire focused knowledge in statistical theory, with an emphasis on application.

-- Take a leadership role in the design and implementation of a research project.
+- participate in the design and implementation of a research project.

 The application for the Biostatistics Graduate Certificate is an online process.
 Detailed instructions on how to apply are posted on the Department of Biostatistics website.